 The distribution takes about 10-20 minutes to provision.
 Once it is provisioned (Status = Deployed, State = Enabled), you can test it by pasting the URL under Domain Name into your browser.
 You should see the website you uploaded into S3.

-We are almost done, but there's one more step we need to take.
+We are almost done, we have S3, CloudFront SSL certificate, but there's one more step we need to take.
 If you go ahead and try to load your domain name in your web browser, you'll notice that the page can't be loaded.
 That is because all we have to do now is to create a record in Route 53 and basically tell it to direct traffic from your domain to your CloudFront distribution.

 StormIT team has a proven track record of experience and delivered projects with Amazon CloudFront and is proud to be designated as the AWS Service Delivery Partner for the Amazon CloudFront CDN service.